Peter Prebble

 Peter W. Prebble (born September 13, 1950) is a Canadian politician and environmentalist.
 He was an elected representative in the Legislative Assembly of Saskatchewan for 16 years between 1978 and 2007 and has been a longtime member of the Saskatchewan Environmental Society.

 Early life and education

 Prebble was born in Essex, England, the son of Reginald Allen Prebble.
-He holds two Master's degrees from the University of Saskatchewan, one in Sustainable Environmental Management and one in Education.
+In 1961, Prebble and his parents, Reg and Trudy, moved to Salmon Arm, British Columbia, where the family operated a dairy farm.
+They later relocated to Prince Edward Island, where they operated a motel and cottages.
+Prebble completed a university degree in business administration and began working as a community development worker, but ultimately followed his parents to Saskatchewan, where he pursued a graduate degree in education.
+Prebble holds two Master's degrees from the University of Saskatchewan, one in Education and another in Sustainable Environmental Management.